-Many programs exist that Cree artists can apply for, namely from CALQ, SODEC, Canada Council for the Arts, and the CRA.
+Many programs exist that Cree artists can apply for, namely from CALQ, SODEC, Canada Council for the Arts, and others.
 However, most artists are not aware of these programs.
 CNACA would act as a one-stop-shop for artists seeking funding; the CNACA Program Officer would be able to determine which grants an artist is eligible for, and would offer his help in filling out application documents.

 Our studies highlights the need for artists to break their isolation and meet each other more often to network and discuss on their artistic practice and to showcase and sell their work.
 Indeed, opportunities to market and diffuse their work are lacking, and CNACA wants to fill in that gap by organizing yearly gatherings for artists to promote their work and meet each other.
 The gathering would take place in the shape of a traveling Cultural Festival, including a trade show, in which Cree artists would be valorized and recognized through an Awards Ceremony.